mailgun/documentation/source/api-email-preview.rst

  ====================== ========================================================
  Field                  Description
  ====================== ========================================================
- subject                The subject line of your email, encoded as declared in `transfer_encoding`. html                   The email source of your email, encoded as declared in `transfer_encoding`. url                    A URL pointing to the email source of your email. clients                An array of string IDs as returned from client list functions. customer_id            Enterprise customers can set this value for searching and internal reporting. reference_id           Enterprise customers can set this value for searching and internal reporting. charset                The character set your HTML is encoded in. image_blocking         If true, run a test with images blocked in clients that support it. transfer_encoding      One of base64, quoted-printable, 7bit, or 8bit.
+ subject                The subject line of your email, encoded as declared in ``transfer_encoding``. html                   The email source of your email, encoded as declared in ``transfer_encoding``. url                    A URL pointing to the email source of your email. clients                An array of string IDs as returned from client list functions. reference_id           This value can be used for searching and internal reporting. charset                The character set your HTML is encoded in. image_blocking         If true, run a test with images blocked in clients that support it. transfer_encoding      One of base64, quoted-printable, 7bit, or 8bit.